In April 2017, the energy regulator, Ofgem, introduced a price cap for those on prepayment meters.

 The good news if you’re on a prepayment meter is you can change it for a credit meter, switch to a cheaper tariff and instantly make savings on your energy bills.

-The bad news is, unlike when you just switch supplier, switching from prepayment to credit means a new meter has to be physically installed in your home, and installation times can vary.
+However, unlike when you only switch supplier, switching from prepayment to credit means a new meter has to be physically installed in your home, and installation times can vary.

 Although switching provider takes just 17 days, switching meters can take longer so you may have to wait before the savings really kick in.

 There could also be a fee involved to cover the cost of the new meter and its installation – although this is usually only for the smaller suppliers.

 If you owe money to your current energy supplier you can still make the switch provided you owe no more than £500, and you’ll have to arrange a payment plan to get this debt settled.

 So what exactly is involved in the switching process?